 For allegations:

-To ensure that the level of effort in responding to an allegation is commensurate with potential health and safety significance.
+To ensure that the level of effort in responding to an allegation is commensurate with potential health, safety, and security significance.

 To confirm that allegations are addressed in a timely manner.

-To verify that Agreement States are properly handling all allegations referred to the State from NRC (e.g., that safety issues are properly addressed, length of time to close an allegation is appropriate, and feedback is provided to allegers;) in addition to the general sampling of allegations involving 274b. radioactive materials.
+To verify that Agreement States are properly handling all allegations referred to the State from NRC (e.g., that safety and security issues are addressed properly and in as timely a manner as is appropriate, and feedback is provided to concerned individuals) in addition to the general sampling of allegations involving 274b. radioactive materials (e.g., material as described in the Atomic Energy Act of 1954, as amended (42 U.S.C.
+2021(b))).

+To confirm that the concerned individual is informed of the findings in a timely manner, if the concerned individual requested correspondence.

 BACKGROUND

-The effectiveness, thoroughness, and timeliness of a regulator=s response to incidents and allegations can have a direct impact on public health and safety.
+The effectiveness, thoroughness, and timeliness of a regulator’s response to incidents and allegations can have a direct impact on public health, safety, and security.
 A careful assessment of incident response and allegation investigation, including internal and external coordination and investigative and followup actions, is a significant indication of the overall quality of the program.

 ROLES AND RESPONSIBILITIES